MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 # Map Preprocessed Code to Source Code
 -->

-To see and work with your original source code when you're debugging your code in DevTools, rather than having to work with the compiled and minified version of your code that's returned by the web server, use Source Maps.
+To see and work with your original source code when you're debugging your code in DevTools, rather than having to work with the compiled and minified version of your code that's returned by the web server, use source maps.

 Source mapping keeps your client-side code readable and debuggable, even after your build process compiles and minifies your code and combines it into a single file.
 Source maps map your compiled, minified code to your original source code files.
 In DevTools, you can then read and debug your familiar, original source code, instead of the unrecognizable transformed and compiled code.

-To use this source mapping technique, you must use pre-processors that can produce Source Maps.
-Make sure your web server can serve Source Maps.
+To use this source mapping technique, you must use pre-processors that can produce source maps.
+Make sure your web server can serve source maps.

 <!--
 no longer in original file:
-todo: add link to preprocessors capable of producing Source Maps when section is available /web/tools/setup/setup-preprocessors?#supported_preprocessors -->
+todo: add link to preprocessors capable of producing source maps when section is available /web/tools/setup/setup-preprocessors?#supported_preprocessors -->